The Long-term Impacts of 'Thatcherism': Crime, Politics and Inequality

 In what ways do changes in economic and social policies result in changes in patterns of crime, victimisation and anxieties about crime?
 How do shifts in social values affect national-level experiences and beliefs about crime and appropriate responses to it (such as support for punitive punishments like the death penalty)?
 What have been the long-term consequences of almost two decades (1979-1997) of neo-conservative and neo-liberal social and economic policies for the UK’s criminal justice system and the general experience of crime amongst its citizens?
 How have these unfolded spatially?
 Similarly, how do changes in the crime rates affect the sorts of social and economic policies pursued?
 What lessons does the recent past offer us today, when policy announcements about further cuts to public expenditure are commonplace and economic growth uncertain and faltering?

-a) to understand the long-term trajectory of crime rates alongside relevant political, social and economic developments and interventions (paying attention to both neo-liberal and neo-conservative strands of thinking, Hay, 1996, Farrall and Hay 2014), and
+a) Using national-level, repeated cross-sectional datae and individual logitudinal data, we aim to understand the long-term trajectory of crime rates alongside relevant political, social and economic developments and interventions (paying attention to both neo-liberal and neo-conservative strands of thinking, Hay, 1996, Farrall and Hay 2014),

-b) to develop an approach to making long-term assessments of dramatic and sweeping policy changes which could be adopted by other researchers.
+b) to develop an approach to making long-term assessments of dramatic and sweeping policy changes which could be adopted by other researchers, and

 Our project, which is interdisciplinary in nature, will chart such trends generally as well as exploring the impact of the growing existence and tolerance of economic inequalities since the 1970s on a range of key processes related to crime (such as unemployment or growing levels of economic inequality).
 In this way we will be able to throw light on to the long term impact of shifts in social and economic policies on experiences of crime and associated phenomena.
 Such an examination will be crucial in a wider understanding of what (might) happen when one dramatically breaks with a previous political consensus (in this case, Keynesianism) and embraces a new, radically different one (in this case thinking inspired by ‘New Right’ political philosophies).

-Part of our impact strategy includes the production of a 30min film in a modern history style which outlines our findings.
-This will be made available publically.
+Part of our impact strategy includes the production of a 40 minute film in a modern history style which outlines our findings.
+Another film will be made for use as a teaching resource.